Best Samsung Phones for Seniors, Tested and Reviewed in 2025

 - Mediocre battery life

-The flipping mechanism was durable and felt natural to open and close, which was something we had been concerned about before we unboxed the phone.
-We were impressed with the screen size and thought it made web browsing both easy and fun.
+The flipping mechanism was durable and felt natural to open and close, which we had been concerned about before we unboxed the phone.
+We were impressed with the screen size and thought it made web browsing easy and fun.
 It combined the portability of a smartphone (it can fit in a larger pocket when folded up) with the screen size of a small tablet.

-Unfortunately, the oversized screen works as both an advantage and a drawback.
-To fit so much screen onto the Z Fold5, Samsung had to create a pretty heavy, chunky phone.
-This meant that holding the phone up for extended periods (like when snapping photos or videos) took a toll on our hands and wrists.
-Weighing in at 8.92 ounces, the Z Fold5 is a heavyweight smartphone.
-If you struggle with arthritis or have difficulty holding heavier devices, perhaps choose a lighter phone like the Galaxy A14 5G (7.13 ounces) or the Jitterbug Smart4 (6.7 ounces).
+Unfortunately, the oversized screen is both an advantage and a drawback.
+To fit so much screen space onto the Z Fold7, Samsung had to create a heavy, chunky phone.
+That means holding the phone up for extended periods (like when snapping photos or videos) took a toll on our hands and wrists.
+Weighing in at 7.58 ounces (which is almost an ounce lighter than the Fold6), the Z Fold7 is a heavyweight smartphone.

 Battery Life

-In theory, the Samsung Galaxy Z Fold5 has great battery life.
+In theory, the Samsung Galaxy Z Fold7 has a fantastic battery life.
 It’s designed to last for up to two days with moderate usage.
-However, our definition of “moderate usage” must be different, because we needed to grab the charging cable after about 15 hours of texting, video calling, video streaming, web browsing, and even several hours of leaving the phone in standby mode.
-We understand it takes more power to keep the larger screen up and running, but we wish the battery would have lasted closer to 24 hours like the Galaxy Z Flip5.
+Our definition of “moderate usage” must be different, however, because we needed to grab the charging cable after about 24 hours of texting, video calling, video streaming, web browsing, and even several hours of leaving the phone in standby mode.

 -